-The Sandbanks Provincial Park and Sandbanks beach, has three beaches and is the world’s largest baymouth barrier dune formation.
+The Sandbanks Provincial Park and Sandbanks beach have three beaches and are the world’s largest baymouth barrier dune formation.
 The expansive white sand beaches are exquisite and are often considered the best in Canada.

 Established in 1970, it covers 1550.87 ha and offers visitors a natural environment to relax and soak up some sunshine.
 Between 10:00 and 17:00, you can visit the Discovery Centre to learn more about the park, its habitats, history, plants, and animals.
 The Park Store, open from 9:00 until 21:00, is the perfect place to visit if you need snacks.

 Sandbanks Provincial Park Camping Fees & Park Hours

 During the summer, Sandbanks Provincial Park is open from 8:00 to 22:00.
 Day visitors pay $21 per vehicle.
 I recommend you book your permit for camping at Sandbanks in advance.
 Outlet A, B, and Cedars Campground cost $42, while Woodlands and Westlake cost $47.50 and Richardson’s cost $40.75.
 I recommend you book your permit for camping at Sandbanks in advance.

 Note: Lifeguards do not monitor swim with caution as the beaches in Sandbanks Provincial Park.

 Sandbanks Camping Options